-Client required to hire 2 off Zone II hydraulic power packs to support an offshore coil tubing work scope.
+Client required to hire two off Zone 2 hydraulic power packs to support an offshore coil tubing work scope.

 Hiretech set up the units to the required flows and pressures during the premobilisation checks and completed the customer third party inspection release.

-The Zone II hydraulic power packs were mobilised quickly to support the client’s project, which was carried out successfully.
+The Zone 2 hydraulic power packs were mobilised quickly to support the client’s project, which was carried out successfully.

 Client needed to deploy hoses to test subsea equipment for an extended period.